kamryns/curly-spork/docs/TPT.md

   * public information - name, email, picture, high school, college, properties
   * cautious of - birthdate, place of birth, address, phone number, maiden names of mother, drivers license number
   * keep secret - credentials for access, 2-factor authentication, social security, tax records
+  * Many people use many different techniques to get PII for different uses
 * safety practices to establish: multi-factor authentication, be on the lookout for malware and phishing
 <table id="readmeinformation">